c-blake/suggest/README.md

 SymSpell.
 Notice that linear scan's order 10s of ms cold-cache can now be 100x faster than SymSpell's seconds.
-Indeed the probability is order 50% that the first typo query will be 25x slower or worse than a linear scan as well as this time being user noticable.
+Indeed the probability is order 50% that the first typo query will be 25x slower or worse than a linear scan as well as this time being in an end-user noticable regime.
 Faster storage than 10 ms + 1e-5 ms/MB storage like SSDs and NVMe is more common these days, but even so..to keep SymSpell a performance winner in deployment, one wants to ensure cached pages.

 Of course, the above commentary also applies to *non-persistent* SymSpell implementations in execution environments where swap/page files are possible.
-Competition for memory may be beyond a developers control, and pre-paging non-persistent data can be much harder than "cat spell.\* > /dev/null".
+Competition for memory may be beyond a developers control, and pre-paging non-persistent data can be more involved than "cat spell.\* > /dev/null".
 Also, SymSpell's large memory requirements make it likely one of the fiercer memory competitors.
 There are of course system facilities to help with this problem such as `mlock` and `MAP_LOCKED` and such (also a bit easier to use